IainHaslam/exolete/README.md

    slightly outdated, the *method* is still clearly presented.
 Read it on this [single-sheet of paper](http://exolete.com/images/lbm_mpi.pdf)

-This specific implementation of the numerical method itself is described in a fairly leisurely, but necessarily numerical, fashion at [iainhaslam.com](https://iainhaslam.com/monplace/lbm-theory)
+This specific implementation of the numerical method is described in a fairly leisurely, but necessarily numerical, fashion at [iainhaslam.com](https://iainhaslam.com/monplace/lbm-theory)